quicwg/base-drafts/draft-ietf-quic-tls.md

 after any record fails an authentication check.
 In comparison, QUIC ignores any packet that cannot be authenticated, allowing multiple forgery attempts.

-Endpoints MUST count the number of received packets that fail authentication for each set of keys.
-If the number of packets that fail authentication with the same key exceeds a limit that is specific to the AEAD in use, the endpoint MUST stop using those keys.
-Endpoints MUST initiate a key update before reaching this limit.
+Endpoints MUST count the number of encrypted packets for each set of keys.
+If the number of encrypted packets with the same key exceeds a limit that is specific to the AEAD in use, the endpoint MUST stop using those keys.
 If a key update is not possible, the endpoint MUST immediately close the connection.
+Applying a limit reduces the probability that an attacker can distinguish the AEAD in use from a random permutation; see {{AEBounds}}, {{ROBUST}}, and
+{{?GCM-MU=DOI.10.1145/3243734.3243816}}.

+Endpoints MUST initiate a key update before the number of encrypted packets reaches the confidentiality limit for the selected AEAD.
+For AEAD_AES_128_GCM and AEAD_AES_256_GCM, the confidentiality limit is 2^27 encrypted packets; see
+{{gcm-bounds}}.
+For AEAD_CHACHA20_POLY1305, the confidentiality limit is greater than the number of possible packets (2^62) and so can be disregarded.
+For AEAD_AES_128_CCM, the confidentiality limit is 2^23 encrypted packets; see
+{{ccm-bounds}}.

+In addition to counting packets sent, endpoints MUST count the number of received packets that fail authentication during the lifetime of a connection.
-Applying a limit reduces the probability that an attacker is able to successfully forge a packet; see {{AEBounds}} and {{ROBUST}}.
+If the number of packets sent or fail authentication within the connection (across all keys) exceeds a limit that is specific to the AEAD in use, the endpoint MUST immediately close the connection and not attempt to process any further packets.
+Applying a limit reduces the probability that an attacker can successfully forge a packet; see {{AEBounds}}, {{ROBUST}}, and {{?GCM-MU}}.

-Note:

-: Due to the way that header protection protects the Key Phase, packets that are discarded are likely to have an even distribution of both Key Phase values.
-  This means that packets that fail authentication will often use the packet protection keys from the next key phase.
-It is therefore necessary to also track the number of packets that fail authentication with the next set of packet protection keys.
-To avoid exhaustion of both sets of keys, it might be necessary to initiate two key updates in succession.

-For AEAD_AES_128_GCM, AEAD_AES_256_GCM, and AEAD_CHACHA20_POLY1305, the limit on
-the number of packets that fail authentication is 2^36.
-Note that the analysis in {{AEBounds}} supports a higher limit for the AEAD_AES_128_GCM and AEAD_AES_256_GCM, but this specification recommends a lower limit.
-For AEAD_AES_128_CCM, the limit on the number of packets that fail authentication is 2^23.5; see {{ccm-bounds}}.
+A connection MUST be closed if the number of packets that fail authentication exceed the integrity limit for the selected AEAD.
+For AEAD_AES_128_GCM, and the integrity limit is 2^54 encrypted or forged packets; see {{gcm-bounds}}.
+For AEAD_CHACHA20_POLY1305, the limit on number of packets that fail authentication is 2^36; see {{AEBounds}}.
+For AEAD_AES_128_CCM, the integrity limit is 2^23.5 forged packets; see {{ccm-bounds}}.

+Future analyses and specifications MAY relax confidentiality or integrity limits for an AEAD.

 Note: